Some links in this post may be affiliate links

 Are you looking to add Watermelon Dischidia to your plant collection?.
 You may get them online on Etsy (Link to Etsy).

-Dischidia ovata has no need for frequent repotting as it has a small root system.
+Watermelon Dischidia has no need for frequent repotting as it has a small root system.
 Pruning is needed to keep it neat, to discourage pests and diseases and to control growth.
 Keep reading for more on these growing conditions and how to achieve them.

-Water the Watermelon Dischidia thoroughly during the growing season and allow the top 2-3 inches of soil to dry out between waterings.
-Keep the soil moderately moist during the growing season.
+Water your Dischidia ovata thoroughly in spring and summer and allow the top 2-3 inches of soil to dry out between waterings.
+Keep the soil moderately moist and avoid soggy soil to prevent yellowing, rotting and leaf drop.

-Average warmth of 18-260C during the growing season is ideal for Watermelon Dischidia.
-Keep it away from drafts as it does not like sudden changes in the temperature.
+Dischidia ovata flourishes in an average warmth of 18-260C during the growing season.
+Keep it away from drafts as it does not like flactuactions in the temperature which can cause reduced growth and leaf drop.

 Moderate humidity of 50-55% is ideal for Watermelon Dischidia.
 It has no need for extra humidity.
 Ensure that there is good air circulation to prevent fungal diseases.